-The first generation of road safety measures in many countries concerned laws and rules: first and foremost a Highway Code that included aspects relevant to road safety.
-In this context the following can be mentioned: speed limits, alcohol legislation, compulsory wearing of front and rear seat belts etc. The experience in many countries is that legislation is unavoidable, although it is much more important that there is public support within society for a particular law and that the government is seen to be taking its own laws seriously.
-The latter aspect is apparent from the lengths a government will go to in order to make the police enforce the law.
-Furthermore, it has proved useful to consider legislation as one of the elements of a process that leads to a change in behaviour and accidents (Wegman, 1992).
+The first generation of road safety measures in many countries concerned rules: first and foremost a Highway Code that included aspects relevant to road safety.
+In this context the following can be mentioned: speed limits (50 km/h in built-up areas), alcohol legislation, compulsory wearing of front and rear seat belts etc. The experience in many countries is that legislation is unavoidable, although it is much more important that there is public support within society for a particular law and that the government is seen to be taking its own laws seriously.
+The latter aspect is apparent from the lengths a government will go to to make the police enforce the law.
+Furthermore, it has proved useful to consider legislation as one of the elements of a process that leads to a change in behaviour (Wegman, 1992).
 The weakest link in the whole process determines the degree of effectiveness and a great deal of information can be found in the literature about how to maximise the gain in road safety while minimising the cost.
+Enforcement should fit into a totality: legislation, education, enforcement and judicial procedures, it should have a permanent character, should have sufficiently high perceived probability of detection, should be directed towards for road safety relevant and clearly visible behaviour (speed limits, drinking and driving, seta belts, crash helmets).
+Enforcement should be carried out by well trained and motivated police personnel with good equipments.